FlyingPencil10/GitShow/README.md

 # GitShow

-This is a solo project o show my C# capabilities. </br>
+This is a solo project to show my C# capabilities. </br>

-Completed
+For recruiters and managers who want to see a more in depth private WPF project please email steven.barton.fa@gmail.com.

+<span style="backgorund-color:#00FF00> Green highlights </span> are items I am learning and completed without assistence form any outside source.
+The format of Item - Location first used will be used below.

 Samples to Complete: </br>
 Declare a Variable </br>